Glenn McCoy: Work

 In 1993, Glenn McCoy began his comic strip The Duplex, syndicated by Universal Press Syndicate.

 Glenn McCoy illustrated the Legend of Spud Murphy by Eoin Colfer which was published in 2004.

 In 2005, Glenn and his brother Gary launched The Flying McCoys—a single panel comic that's syndicated through Universal Press (featured in The Los Angeles Times, Chicago Sun Times, Washington Post and about 150 other clients).
 The brothers switch writing and art duties on a daily basis.

 McCoy has also become known for his editorial cartoons published through the Belleville News-Democrat.
 In 2008, Mother Jones commented that one of his cartoons portraying Barack Obama's opposition to the Born-Alive Infants Protection Act was "in extremely poor taste".
 In 2017, Chelsea Clinton publicly rebuked one of McCoy's political cartoons, Trying to Trash Betsy DeVos, which drew heavily from The Problem We All Live With by Norman Rockwell.
 He published his final editorial cartoon on May 21, 2018 after he was laid off from the Belleville News-Democrat.

-McCoy worked as a storyboard artist for Despicable Me, The Lorax, Despicable Me 2, The Secret Life of Pets, Minions and Despicable Me 3. and also wrote Tall Tails, a comic about Mickey Mouse and Goofy, for the Disney Adventures magazine.
+McCoy worked as a storyboard artist for animated films produced by Illumination including Despicable Me, The Lorax, Despicable Me 2, The Secret Life of Pets, Minions and Despicable Me 3. and also wrote Tall Tails, a comic about Mickey Mouse and Goofy, for the Disney Adventures magazine.